imajus/1inch-vercel-proxy/README.md

 - Paste in the `.git` link to this repository
 - Once the project is imported, you will need to change two settings before anything will work:
   - First, go to `Settings`->`Environment Variables`, add a new environment variable with a key of `API_AUTH_TOKEN` and a value of your Dev Portal API token, then press `Save`
   - Second, go to `Settings`->`Deployment Protection`, disable `Vercel Authentication`, then press `Save`.
-This is critical for unauthenticated requests to reach the server
+This is required for unauthenticated requests to reach the server

 ## Usage